 In the southern region of Thailand, plentiful coconut milk and fresh turmeric are frequently combined to cook various kinds of fish and vegetables.
 Neither a spicy curry nor a soup, this rich, savory dish has subtle flavors and is a good accompaniment to highly spiced dishes in a meal, helping douse the fire burning in the mouth and on the lips.
 The flavor of the coconut milk is important in this dish, so use a good-quality brand, or make your own from fresh coconut.
 Fresh turmeric, too, is essential, but if you must substitute, use 3 tsp. of the powdered kind and add an extra 1/2 tsp. of sugar to the recipe; the sauce, however, will not be nearly as good.

-When tasting the sauce during cooking, make sure it is saltier than "to taste" so that it will not be bland when served over plain, unflavored steamed rice.
+When tasting the sauce during cooking, make sure it is saltier than "to taste" (see Cooking to Taste) so that it will not be bland when served over plain, unflavored steamed rice.
 After all, the Thai name for this dish literally means "salty, boiled catfish in coconut milk" (dtom = boil, kem = salty, gkati = coconut milk).
 Like curries, this dish tastes even better when made a day ahead of time.
 The flavors of the herbs are more pronounced and better blended and the catfish tastes less fishy.
 Catfish when cooked with the bone in and skin on will stay firm and does not easily fall apart when rewarmed the next day for serving.
 The head, tail, bones and skin add depth of flavor to the sauce, as well as thicken it.

 Whole catfish already cut into chunks are sometimes available from Southeast Asian markets, saving you from the challenging experience of having to chop the fish through the bone.
 If fresh catfish with skin still attached is not available where you live, substitute with the skinned "pan-ready" catfish.
 Though the head and tail have been trimmed off, it substitutes better than fillets since some bones remain to flavor the broth.
 Or use other fish cut through the bone into steaks.